Wanderlust: 48 Hours in the Bohemian Highway

-One local explained that BH is for all the true hippies that got priced out of San Francisco.
-Not sure how accurate that is, but in typical California fashion, you’re apt to run into every prototype from yuppies and artists to 3-year-olds with dreads.
+One local explained that the Bohemian Highway is for all the true hippies that got priced out of San Francisco.
+Not sure how accurate that is, but the area is super chill, open and friendly.And super LGBT and cannabis-friendly.
+Come as you are, and pack plenty of layers.

 Our rental home had a grill and a deck overlooking Austin Creek, so we cooked a lot, but here are the bars/restaurants I can vouch for:

-- Sophie’s Cellars (20293 Hwy 116, Monte Rio) – Need reinforcements?
+- Sophie’s Cellars (Monte Rio) – Need reinforcements?
 Check out this adorable market featuring a multitude of charcuterie, olives, fresh breads, cheeses and local wines.

-- Gold Coast Coffee – Bakery & Pizza (25377 Steelhead Dr., Duncans Mills) – Great coffee, smoothies, baked goods and brick oven pizza.
+- Gold Coast Coffee – Bakery & Pizza (Duncans Mills) – Great coffee, smoothies, baked goods and brick oven pizza.

-- Negri’s (3700 Bohemian Highway, Occidental) – Family-style Italian restaurant located right downtown.
-Full bar and laid-back/casual atmosphere.
+- Negri’s (Occidental) – Old-school and family-style Italian restaurant located right downtown.
+Full bar and casual atmosphere.

 A Place to Lay Your Head

-The area reminded me of Tahoe in that while there are a number of hotel/B&B options, your best bet is renting a house for the weekend.
-Be sure and check out Russian River Rentals – they have the best variety of sizes, prices and amenities throughout the various towns.
+The area reminds me of Tahoe in that while there are some hotel/B&B options, your best bet is renting a house for the weekend.

-We rented the Willowhaven, which had an open layout, fireplace in the bedroom and hot tub built into the deck (surrounded by redwoods).
+I’ve also stayed at the Willowhaven, which had an open layout, fireplace in the bedroom and hot tub built into the deck (surrounded by redwoods).
 It was cute, clean and completely affordable.
-Another good option is VRBO (Vacation Rentals by Owner).
-They have a smaller selection than RRR, but you can sometimes negotiate a better price since you’re dealing with the owners directly.

-SUNDAY – After breakfast at Gold Coast Coffee, drive approx 30 minutes west to Bodega Bay and hike any number of trails.
+Drive approx 30 minutes west to Bodega Bay and hike any number of trails.
 My favorite is Bodega Head, which has great views of cliffs/rocks, restrooms and free parking.
 Be sure to also visit Goat Rock State Beach in Jenner for killer views and handmade forts/teepees made out of driftwood.

-And if none of that sounds like your cup of tea, then check out the cycling options, Northwood Golf Club in Monte Rio (challenging course open to the public), hiking in the Armstrong Redwoods in Guerneville, or the community beach (with kayaking) in Monte Rio.
+And if none of that sounds like your cup of tea, then check out the cycling options, Northwood Golf Club in Monte Rio (challenging course open to the public situated among redwoods), hiking in the Armstrong Redwoods in Guerneville or the community beach with kayaking in Monte Rio.